 Need more sleep?
 Here’s how

-You can train your brain (and your willpower) to get more restful sleep with a few key steps:
+You can train your body to get more restful sleep with a few key steps:

 - Make sure your bed and pillows are comfortable and the room is cool: Between 60 and 67 degrees is best.
-Don’t watch TV or work in your bedroom; you want your brain to think of the room as only for sleep.
+Don’t work or watch TV in your bedroom, so your brain knows that your bedroom is just for sleeping.

-- Avoid stimulants (coffee, tea) after 3 p.m. and fatty foods before bedtime.
+- Avoid coffea, tea and other stimulants after 3 p.m. and fatty foods before bedtime.

-- During the day, try to get good exposure to natural light, as that will help regulate your circadian rhythm.
+- Get good exposure to natural light during the day, since that will help regulate your circadian rhythm.

-- Establish a bedtime routine you can follow each night.
-Taking a warm bath or shower, reading a book, listening to soothing music, meditating or doing light stretches are all good options.
+- Establish a nightly bedtime routine.
+Taking a warm shower or bath, listening to calm music, reading a book, meditating or doing light stretches are all good options.

-- Does that sound hard?
-Then sign up for our sleep newsletter and take steps toward better sleep.
+- Finally, sign up for the CNN sleep newsletter, Sleep, But Better, and take steps toward improving your sleep.